colonbrack3t/Final-Year-Project-2022/README.md

 Once you have a functioning Unity XR project, moving this repository into the Assets folder should grant everything you need to run the simulation.

+From this point you should be able to load the various scenes directly.
+Should they fail for any reason, or if you want to construct your own scene, refering to this documentation should aid in the reassembly of the scenes.
+In some cases, if the XR packages have changed, you may have to replace the XR objects in the scene with the up-to-date version.

 ## Usage
 ### Running the project on VR